03/11/2024

 2

 I was attracted to this perfume because the woodland strawberry and apricot notes intrigued me.
 I have to admit, I have steered clear of most Dior offerings apart from the J’adore line so I’m not aware of Miss Dior’s past lives.
-I just know she has had a lot of iterations and this one is the most recent, made by mister Kurkdjian.
+I just know she's had a lot of iterations and this one is the most recent, made by mister Kurkdjian.
 His interpretation of the latest J’adore did not wow me, thus I was curious to see how this fragrance would turn out without any knowledge of the previous versions.